Docs

 Crumbtrail documentation

-Self hosted SDK and CLI documentation for capturing complete sessions, detecting the moment a user gives up, and handing the reproduction to your coding agent.
+SDK and CLI documentation for capturing complete sessions, detecting the moment a user gives up, and handing a ranked causal window and a repro hint to your coding agent.

 Introduction